ngs-lang/ngs/doc/ngslang.1.md

 ## Creating object of given type

-Syntactically, creating object of a given type is type name followed by parenthesis which optionally contain arguments.
+Creating object of a given type is calling the type.
+Syntactically, it's type name followed by parenthesis which optionally contain arguments.

 	# Create object of type Path
 	p = Path("/")